dracula151997/CurrencyApp-BanqMasr/README.md

 - Dagger/Hilt
 - Constraint Layout

-Feel free to explore my code and I'll be happy if you contact me again for next interview if my code looks good and clean and my skills matches to the job's requirements.
+Feel free to explore my code and I'll be happy if you contact me again for the next interview if my code looks good and clean and my skills match the job's requirements.

 Thanks